khaleel-git/DevOPS/Linux/README.md

  s (socket file)
  b (block device)

-# Linux File Permissions and Ownership
+# List, Set, and Change Standard File Permissions

 Each file and directory in Linux has permissions assigned to three categories of users: